dbpedia/social-knowledge-graph/README.md

   - Attenuation
     - Different levels of decay based on normalized ranking
   - Ranking
-    - Rank
     - Sort all nodes and output them

 Our proposed method performs well in removing data bias and presenting as many dimensional attributes as possible.